 An emerging concept, biodiversity credits – ‘biocredits’ – uses economic incentives to help save biodiversity and raise funds for conservation, while making sure that the women, children and men living in and around these areas also benefit.
 As carbon credits work to control greenhouse gas emissions, biocredits offer a way to finance biodiversity improvements.

-Join this IIED Debates event on Tuesday, 5 July, hosted in partnership with UNDP, to explore the role of biocredits in mitigating biodiversity loss.
-You will hear leading researchers and practitioners discuss how economic incentives can be implemented and how they can provide finance to those living in remote rural areas.
+This IIED Debates event hosted in partnership with UNDP, explored the role of biocredits in mitigating biodiversity loss.
+We heard leading researchers and practitioners discuss how economic incentives can be implemented and how they can provide finance to those living in remote rural areas.

-Through the examination of bio-credit case studies, our speakers will explore different ways to measure and implement them, debate the opportunities and the challenges, and evaluate what stakeholders, mechanisms and infrastructure is required for effective biocredits.
+Through the examination of biocredit case studies, our speakers explored different ways to measure and implement them, debated the opportunities and the challenges, and evaluated what stakeholders, mechanisms and infrastructure is required for effective biocredits.

 About the speakers